FudanNLP/Irl_gen/readme.md

 python irl_generation.py
 ```

 In experiment, we add weight **x** to entropy term so that it can be used to adjust the balance of 'quality' and 'diversity' of generated texts.
-The training process of various $\gamma$ is stored in the 'synthetic/save' folder.
+The training process of various **x** is stored in the 'synthetic/save' folder.

 ![fig](fig.png)